smsohan/smsohan.github.com/source/_posts/2021-03-04-architecture-redis.markdown

 categories: "Software Architecture"
 ---

-Welcome back into the Software Architecture series.
+Welcome back to the Software Architecture series.
 I know at least a few people from my team are following, and that's a great encouragement.

 For today's post, let's focus on learning from a very popular and commonly used open-source project called [Redis](http://redis.io).
 To the developers, Redis is a dead simple key-value store with a super simple API as follows: